-- No 'hard' time of observation of radar fade - Radar propagation currently suggests marginal coverage below 6000'AMSL at the final Sydney radar position (VH-MDX was probably lower). - Plotting errors have not been confidently determined yet - This position has not been located in the BASI archives (??) - The deposition was made months after the accident - There is talk within ex Department of Transport members of the position being dodgy for some reason - Dead reckoning does suggest obtaining the radar fade altitude of around 6000'AMSL at the poison was contingent on faster speeds.
+- No 'hard' time of observation of radar fade - Radar propagation currently suggests marginal coverage below 6000'AMSL at the final Sydney radar position (VH-MDX was probably lower). - Plotting errors have not been confidently determined yet - This position has not been located in the BASI archives (??) - The deposition was made months after the accident - There is talk within ex Department of Transport members of the position being dodgy for some reason - Dead reckoning does suggest obtaining the radar fade altitude of around 6000'AMSL at the position was contingent on faster speeds and it was found likely that radar fade occurred further west.